kiweo/pop-shoot/README.md

 ### debugging

-Useful keybindings are provided in order to jump around the game without having to modify the code:
+Useful keybindings are provided in order to jump around the game without having to modify the code.
+Toggle debugging mode on/off using the `0` key.

 - Jump to stage keys: `1` `2` `3` `4` `5`
 - Jump to current-stage boss (10 seconds before boss spawn): `B`